-The project, which will be complete in time for the summer holidays, was procured via Scape Venture and is being delivered by East Midlands construction company, Robert Woodhead Ltd.
+The project, which will be complete in time for the summer holidays, was procured via Scape and is being delivered by East Midlands construction company, Robert Woodhead Ltd.

 Known as the Launch Pad, the project, designed by architects Pick Everard, will create much needed space for the award-winning attraction, which has continued to see year on year growth since its launch in 2001.